Nyane Palace Project

 whyrebuild

-The project will include:
+The project includes:

 • architectural design and planning

-• establishing funding campaigns to support building in phases so that the annual events can start before the entire development is completed
+• establishing funding campaigns to support building in phases

 The project will provide an alternative to economic migration to Europe, as Ghana and greater Africa are expecting growth in housing & other construction sectors.